SenseNet/docs.sensenet.com/content/concepts/introduction.md

 metaDescription: "What is sensenet - Introduction"
 ---

-**sensenet** is an open-source [headless content management system (CMS)](/concepts/introduction/02-what-is-headless-cms) built mainly for developers and development companies.
+**sensenet** is an open-source [Enterprise Content Services Platform (CSP)](/concepts/introduction/02-what-is-csp) built mainly for developers and development companies.

 It is a content repository where you can store all your content and reach it through APIs.
 It is a solid base for your custom solutions, offering an enterprise-grade security and permission system, versioning, dynamic content types and even more.